Where do I get information about camp?

-A: The YMCA phone number is, 443-4112.
+A: Call the YMCA at 207-443-4112.
 Our camp director is routinely available.
-If we cannot come to the phone please leave a message on voice mail and we will be right back to you as soon as possible
+If we cannot come to the phone please leave a message on voicemail and we will be right back to you as soon as possible.

 How should my child dress for camp?

-A: Dressing your child appropriately is important to insure that your child has a good time at camp.
-Shorts and t-shirts, sneakers and a sweatshirt are standard dress.
+A: Dressing your child appropriately is important to ensure that your child has a good time at camp.
+Shorts, t-shirts, sneakers and a sweatshirt are standard dress.
 Swimming occurs daily, so a bathing suit and towel are necessary.
-It is helpful to have children use a daypack of some kind so they can keep track of their belongings.
+It is helpful to have children use a backpack of some kind so they can keep track of their belongings.
 We ask that children not wear their bathing suits all day, so underwear is necessary.
 Clearly marking your child’s name on all clothing and towels will reduce the possibility of lost items.

 What if it is raining?

-A: In the event that it should be raining at camp, activities will be go on as scheduled.
-Camp is held despite the rain, so it is helpful to send raingear with your child.
+A: In the event that it is raining at camp, activities will go on as scheduled.
+Camp is held despite the rain, so it is helpful to send rain gear with your child.
 Although outdoor activities will be restricted some exciting rainy day activities will be planned.
-Parents picking up their children should call the Y, 443-4112 to be sure we are there.
 Field trips may be planned during extended periods of bad weather.